edoardocostantinidev/mora/README.md

 The database layer, as the name suggest, it's responsible for saving events on disk.
 Currently database is implemented with `Mnesia` and the `Memento` library.
 If mora is deployed in a cluster (see **Deploy** section) the database layer will propagate any event it receives to other nodes.

-As of right now the database serves as a mere storage tool that gets queried by the **Temporal Queue** layer.
+As of right now the database serves as a mere storage tool that gets queried by the **Temporal Queue** layer, I honestly don't know if this layer is actually necessary, This is a scheduler, not a database, so I'll probably end up ditching it.

 ### Temporal Queue